zachvalenta/jvns.ca/source/_posts/2015-04-15-adacamp-montreal-2015.markdown

 never worked with a QA team!
 I didn't know there were people who specialized in testing software and were really awesome at it who don't write programs!
 This was super cool to learn.
-I still don't know how to think about separating out the responsiblities of writing the software and verifiying the software -- obviously individual developers also need to be responsible for writing correct software, and it still feels strange to me to hand any of that off.
+I still don't know how to think about separating out the responsibilities of writing the software and verifying the software -- obviously individual developers also need to be responsible for writing correct software, and it still feels strange to me to hand any of that off.